 Top Picks for Families with Infants and Toddlers

-$$$ ~ Mockingbird Single-to-Double ~ Best Economy Convertible ~ $595 as double: attractive stroller with same size toddler and 2nd, seat making it great for twins, and can be folded with both seats attached.
+$$$ ~ Mockingbird Single-to-Double ~ Best Economy Convertible ~ $450 as a single & ~ $595 as double: attractive stroller with same size toddler and 2nd seat,making it great for twins, and can be folded with both seats attached.

-$$$ ~ Phil & Teds Sport ~ Best Inline Convertible ~ $705 as a double: sporty, highly maneuverable (2nd seat goes in rear), has a small footprint, but almost no storage.
+$$$ ~ Phil & Teds Sport ~ Best Inline Convertible ~ $489 as a single & ~ $705 as a double: sporty, highly maneuverable and easy to push and turn (because 2nd seat goes in rear), has a small footprint, but almost no storage.

-$$$$ ~ Baby Jogger City Select 2 ~ Best Convertible for Bigger Kids ~ $748 as a Base Model double & ~ $878 as Eco Collection double: roomy convertible with lots of seating versatility, slightly less maneuverable (2nd seat goes in front, making it long and harder to steer), not good on hills!
+$$$$ ~ Baby Jogger City Select 2 ~ Best Convertible for Bigger Kids ~ $659 as a base model single & ~ $749 as an Eco Collection single / ~ $699 as a Base Model double & ~ $799 as Eco Collection double: roomy convertible with lots of seating versatility, slightly less maneuverable (2nd seat goes in front, making it long and harder to steer), not good on hills!

-$$$$ ~ Nuna Demi Grow ~ Best for Urban/Tight Spaces, Superior Maneuverability ~ $1,149 as double: luxe convertible stroller with stacked design that maneuvers great over hilly terrain.
+$$$$ ~ Nuna Demi Grow ~ Best for Urban/Tight Spaces, Superior Maneuverability ~ $950 as a single & ~ $1,200 as double: luxe convertible stroller with stacked design that maneuvers great over hilly terrain.
 Lack of under-seat storage space when used in doubles mode.

-$$$$ ~ UPPAbaby Vista V2 ~ Best Luxury Convertible ~ $1,319 as a double: top notch product with exceptional features and functionality, very maneuverable and fairly roomy, both seats have good recline, 2nd seat (“Rumble seat”) goes in front
+$$$$ ~ UPPAbaby Vista V2 ~ Best Luxury Convertible ~ $1,099 as a single & ~ $1,219 as a double: top notch product with exceptional features and functionality, very maneuverable and fairly roomy, both seats have good recline, 2nd seat (“Rumble seat”) goes in front

 They are all great picks and have a lot in common with one another (the P&T Sport is the most different, being a 3-wheeler).